-Have you ever been in a difficult place and felt that perhaps God wasn't as sensitive to your plight as you had hoped?
+Have you ever been in a difficult place and felt that perhaps God was not as sensitive to your plight as you had hoped?
 I have.
-The last time I wrestled with feelings like these, the Lord led me to a passage in Isaiah 40 that opened my eyes and uplifted my heart.
+The last time I wrestled with feelings like these, the Lord led me to a passage in Isaiah 40 that opened my eyes and lifted my heart.

 Verse 27 (NLT) in this passage says: "How can you say the Lord does not see your troubles?
 How can you say God ignores your rights?"
 When all of life seems to be crushing down on us, it can be easy for us to think that God isn't paying enough attention to our situation, but nothing could be further from the truth.
 God cares for each one of us personally, and He is never too busy to hear us or to help us.
 The psalmist confirms this when he says that God "will listen to the prayers of the destitute, for He is never too busy to heed their requests."
 (Psalm 102:17 TLB)

-Prayer: Lord, whenever I'm feeling weak or weary because of draining circumstances, show me how to tap into Your limitless strength.
-Teach me how to live my life depending on all of the heavenly resources You've put at my disposal as a follower of Christ.
+Prayer: Lord, whenever I am feeling weak or weary because of draining circumstances, show me how to tap into Your limitless strength.
+Teach me how to live my life depending on all of the heavenly resources You have put at my disposal as a follower of Christ.
 Thank You that as I rely on Your grace and power, I will fulfill my divine destiny and lead multitudes into Your kingdom!

 Fri 14 Dec 2018 20:55:00 EST